Kingsley Coman: 10 things on Bayern Munich's Champions League final hero

 1) Serial winner

 If Dani Alves is the most decorated player in the game, Coman is already well-placed to overtake the Brazilian.
-The Bayern attacker has an incredible record of having won league titles in every single season he has played as a professional, starting with PSG's 2012/13 Ligue 1 triumph.
-By the end of the 2022/23 season, Coman had won 11 league championships across France, Italy and Germany, and he has collected 20 trophies with Bayern alone.
+Until Bayer Leverkusen ended Bayern's grip on the Bundesliga trophy, the attacker had an incredible record of having won league titles in every single season he has played as a professional, starting with PSG's 2012/13 Ligue 1 triumph.
+By the end of the 2023/24 season, Coman had won 11 league championships across France, Italy and Germany, and he has collected 20 trophies with Bayern alone.
 His header against his former employers in the 2020 showpiece also sealed his first Champions League trophy on a memorable night for the Parisian.

 2) Paris born and bred